Zammorak95/nvda-lstm-sentiment-thesis/docs/SCRIPT_INDEX.md

 ## Files not recommended for final thesis reporting

-- `run_baseline_models.py` with `svm_rbf` should not be used for the final thesis tables unless the RBF kernel is explicitly justified in the methodology.
 - Archived files under `archive/` should be treated as historical references only.
 - Local artifacts under `artifacts/` and `models/` should be regenerated or shared through a release package, not treated as source code.